OUTBOUND EXCHANGE PROGRAMME

-- Financial support and scholarships such as Student Exchange Fund and Joseph Lau Student Exchange Awards managed by Global Services Office
+- Financial support and scholarships such as Student Exchange Fund and Joseph Lau Student Exchange Awards managed by Global Engagement Office

 - Scholarships in Support of Student Exchange Programmes (subject to latest updates shown at the webpage) managed by Student Development Services